Luke Pollard MP Member of Parliament for Plymouth Sutton and Devonport

-Luke was clear in the election campaign that Plymouth needs a new train line.
+Since elected in 2017, Luke has been clear that Plymouth needs a new train line.
 The South West’s transport links are precarious and underfunded – Luke is keen to work with other local MPs to demand the investment we need.

 Supporting the Falklands Islands is about defending the Falklands and the right of the Falkland Islanders to be British as long as they want to be.